Top 3 HR challenges when starting a business in China

 Therefore, language plays a vital role in the successful business establishment for any foreign company.
 Also, with very strict and isolated business etiquettes, the cultural difference becomes a very critical problem and sometimes a “bottleneck” for foreign companies setting operations in China.

 The way Chinese carry out their business tends to differ from the foreigners.
 Hence cultural differences are always the root of conflicts and disagreements between overseas companies and the locals.

 One of the ways to overcome this barrier for any foreign company willing to open a business in China is to hire an interpreter who can give instructions or feedback in their local language.
 This will prevent any miscommunication.

-This can be done through the Federation of Translators or American Translators Association.
-However, it is highly suggested to outsource the professional agency who will look after all the operations without any risk of conflict that could arise from communication or cultural differences.
+This can be done through the Federation of Translators or the American Translators Association.
+However, it is highly suggested to outsource the professional agency that will look after all the operations without any risk of conflict that could arise from communication or cultural differences.

 On the other hand, many companies are successful when they can adapt and tailor their proposition to the Chinese market in the right way.

 With the right understanding of the working of the government policies, by incorporating the quality employees and with a greater understanding of the culture and language of the country, it is possible for a business to flourish successfully.